-AFX's operations in Port Huron, Michigan and Matamoros, Mexico employs approximately 161 salaried and 937 hourly production employees.
-Of these hourly employees 930 are represented by the Sindicato De Jornaleros Y Obreros Industriales De La Industria Maquiladora.
-The monetary provisions of the collective agreement expire in January 2019.
-The Company expects the negotiated settlement to be in line with its plans.
+AFX's operations in Port Huron, Michigan and Matamoros, Mexico employs approximately 141 salaried and 906 hourly production employees.
+Of these hourly employees 899 are represented by the Sindicato De Jornaleros Y Obreros Industriales De La Industria Maquiladora.
+The provisions of the collective agreement expire in January 2020.
+The Company expects the settlement to be manageable however there are risks and uncertainties associated with this year's negotiation.
 It is required in this region of Mexico for employees of organizations of this size to be represented by a national union.
-The work force is very stable and, although unionized, there has never been a strike since AFX initiated operations in Matamoros in the early 1990's.
+The work force was stable for decades, but the Company experienced a two-week labour strike for the first in January 2019 as the doubling of the statutory minimum wage for that jurisdiction considerably complicated collective bargaining.

 The primary customers for AFX's products are the Tier 1 suppliers to the North American and foreign OEMs.
 Therefore, AFX is a Tier II or, in some cases, a tier III supplier to the ultimate OEM customer.
 Currently, AFX supplies dozens of Tier I suppliers throughout the world.
 The Company believes that it is a significant supplier in North America for steering wheel wrapping and shift/bake boots and knobs.
-The market is mature; however, sales are impacted by reduced production of automobiles and trucks.
+The market is mature; however, sales are impacted by production levels of automobiles and trucks.
 AFX also manufactures plastic injection moulded consoles and gear shift boots.
 This product broadening further expands AFX's automotive interior product line and potential market.

 AFX also has a 50% interest in a joint venture with a European leather manufacturer.
 The joint venture has been in existence more than a decade.
 The joint venture, when deemed desirable by the two joint venture owners, quotes on North American automotive interior trim programs.
-When the joint venture is awarded a program the European leather manufacturer supplies the joint venture the requisite leather and AFX is sourced by the joint venture to cut, sew and assemble the products.
+When the joint venture is awarded a program, the European leather manufacturer supplies the joint venture the requisite leather and AFX is sourced by the joint venture to cut, sew and assemble the products.